dannyhlee/training-code/week1/review-answers.md

 - What is Git?

-Git is a version control system (VCS) for source code.
-It tracks changes to source code and provides support for branching and distributed development.
-Its efficient and very fast and scalable.
-Its also available on most operating systems, including linux, windows and macos.
+Git is an actively maintained, open-source distributed version control system (VCS) that tracks source code changes originally developed by the Linus Torvalds, the creator of Linux.
+Recently acquired by Microsoft, its the most popular and well-known source code management (SCM) tools.
+It tracks a running history of a code base and stores changes, prevents conflicts when merging multiple contributions in parallel branchs from multiple authors.

 - What about GitHub?
 How are they related?

 GitHub is a source code repository, along with storing the actual source code and Git histories, it provides extended functionality through desktop clients and plugins, search functions, issue tracking and an organized way to track and commit source code change suggestions (through pull requests).
-It also provides GitHub Actions which can be used to build continuous integration and continuous deployment by providing pipelines for testing, releasing and deploying software automatically.
-Other examples of source code repositories are GitLab and SourceForge.
+It also provides GitHub Actions which can be used to build continuous integration and continuous deployment by providing pipelines for testing, releasing and deploying software automatically. .

 - What command moves changes from GitHub to our local repo?